Quasi-Stellar/ScienceData/GUIDE.md

 # Guide
+## Games
+`.game Trivia` - plays a game of all added categories of science `.game Sciences` - plays a game on types of science `.gane Elements` - plays a game on the Periodic Table
 ## Hangmans - voices and above
 `.hangman` - randomly selects a hangman from the database `.addhangman room, solution, hint` - adds hangman to database